Get to a Top University

 We only accept ambitious students into the Twynham Sixth Form.
 This of course means that many of our Sixth Formers are keen to secure a place at a top university, such as Oxford, Cambridge, one of the London universities or the highly specialist arts colleges.

 Twynham School has developed seminars and specialist material on how to secure that coveted place.
 We have significant support from specialists to give you every chance of success.
 If you are ambitious, you will find the 'Get to a Top Uni' brochure invaluable.
 It is full of interesting information and no-nonsense advice.

 To help those students considering applying to Oxford or Cambridge, medicine and the top universities or specialist colleges for art, music, dance and drama we have put together some detailed, very specific advice booklets, which follow:

 Oxford and Cambridge

-These universities have their own rules and expectations.
-It is therefore vitally important that you plan well ahead and understand the ‘rules’, which are detailed here.
-You can also watch a short video of the visit of some of our students to former Twynham student Amy, at St Hugh’s College, Oxford here.
+If students have the necessary self-motivation and love for their subject, then we will support them with every step of their application to Oxbridge.
+You can watch a short video of the visit of some of our students to former Twynham student Amy, at St Hugh’s College, Oxford here.

-As with applying to Oxford and Cambridge, medicine has its own rules and expectations.
 Students need to understand the expectations and additional challenges of Medicine well in advance if they are going to be well placed to make a credible application.
 Whilst the title of this leaflet is ‘Medicine’, the advice also applies to dentistry and veterinary medicine.